 Environmental Conservation Outreach (ECO) is a student-initiated legal services project sponsored by the Environmental Law Society and supervised by Berkeley Law Professor Eric Biber.
 ECO has completed multiple pro bono projects in concert with local and regional community stakeholders and national NGO partners and clients.

-Currently, ECO is planning to develop comments on proposals to lease federal lands for oil and gas development, and proposed revisions to California’s state regulations for open pit mining.
+Currently, ECO is planning to develop administrative comments on federal oil and gas leasing, and revisions to California’s regulation of open-pit mining, for NGO clients.
 ECO is also working to update a database tracking California county-level protections for oak woodlands.
-Working with faculty advisers, students will conduct legal research and draft legal memoranda and administrative comments to address the issue in both general and specific terms.
+Working on a team under the supervision of an ECO Co-Director, student volunteers will conduct legal research and document review, draft legal memoranda, and work together to produce administrative comments for ECO’s clients.

 Time Commitment: We expect students to commit 25-30 hours per semester.
 This will include 3 to 4 general meetings and 2 to 3 small group meetings per semester as well as substantive work on assignments.

 Supervision: Students will perform their work under the supervision of Eric Biber, Professor of Law and Director of Environmental and Energy Law Programs at UC Berkeley, School of Law.

 To learn more, contact ECO leadership at Eco.firstname.lastname@example.org.

 We are grateful to our supporters: